- Search The Registry

 *On this date, in 1912, we remember the birth of Lightnin Hopkins.
 He was a Black blues artist.

-Sam Hopkins (his real name) was a Texas country blues-man, whose sixty-year career began in the 1920s.
-Along the way, Hopkins watched the blues change and grow remarkably, but he never significantly altered his mournful Lone Star Texas sound, which converted onto both acoustic and electric guitar.
-Hopkins’s two brothers, John Henry and Joel, were also talented blues-men, but it was Lightnin that became a star.
+Sam Hopkins (his real name) was a Texas country bluesman whose sixty-year career began in the 1920s.
+Along the way, Hopkins watched the blues change and grow remarkably, but he never significantly altered his mournful Lone Star Texas sound, which converted to acoustic and electric guitar.
+Hopkins’s two brothers, John Henry and Joel, were also talented bluesmen, but Lightnin became a star.

 She had already engineered a pact with Los Angeles-based Aladdin Records for another of her discoveries, pianist Amos Milburn, and the world came to see and hear one of the best.
 Hopkins’s nimble dexterity made intricate guitar boogie riffs seem easy.
 His captivating fondness for improvising lyrics to fit whatever situation might arise made him a beloved blues troubadour and representative of the music.
 Sam "Lightnin" Hopkins died on January 30, 1982.